 Welcome,

 My research combines microeconomic modeling with empirical methods to study questions in development economics, information economics, and sustainability and environmental economics.
-I am interested in the determinants of technology adoption, particularly the role of information frictions in shaping adoption decisions and economic outcomes, and how technologies that mitigate these frictions transform individual behavior, markets, and public policy.
-My recent work encompasses applications to climate adaptation, digital transformation, information regulation, agricultural productivity, regional integration, and policy evaluation.
+I am particularly interested in the determinants and consequences of technology adoption, including the role of information frictions in shaping adoption decisions and economic outcomes, and how technologies that mitigate these frictions transform individual behavior, markets, and policy outcomes.
+My recent work encompasses applications to digital transformation, information regulation, climate adaptation, rural development, regional integration, and policy evaluation.
+I am currently a Principal Investigator in a DFG-funded research project on child labor.

-I have taught at universities in Germany, France, Ireland, China, Korea, and South Africa.
-I also regularly provide policy advice to international organizations and NGOs, including the World Bank, EBRD, Asian Development Bank, United Nations agencies, and African Center for Economic Transformation.
+I have taught at universities in Germany, France, Ireland, China, Korea, and South Africa, and I regularly provide policy advice to international organizations and NGOs, including the World Bank, EBRD, Asian Development Bank, African Center for Economic Transformation, GIZ, and United Nations agencies.

 Here you can find my CV and details on my research, teaching, and policy work.